CubeVic/My_notes/docs/APIs/Google/sheets/google_sheet_read.md

 1. I define two ranges, ode that will be the first row `first_sheet!A1:C1` and the second will be the third row `first_sheet!A3:C3`.
 2. I define two variables that will handle the values, `values1`, and `values2`
 3. I create the `data`, Be aware here I have two`valueRange`.
-4. I create the `body`, in this case, the `valueInputOption` will be in the body of the request rather than the query parameter like in the example with a single range.
+4. I create the `body, the `valueInputOption` will be in the body in the request instead of the query parameter, like in the example with a single range.
 5. I use the function `batchUpdate` to execute the writing.

 ![write_multiple_rage.png](images/write_multiple_rage.png){: .center}